 Instructions: Track your hours and activities using the table below.
-Your final journal is to be submitted as an appendix in your APE final report (final practicum reports submitted without a journal will not be graded and will be returned to student for completion).
+Your final journal is to be submitted as an appendix in your final practicum report (final practicum reports submitted without a journal will not be graded and will be returned to student for completion).

-Date On site Hours Off site Hours Brief Journal of Activities [Link to Objectives] Example: • Met with practicum site supervisor • Introduced to key staff • Reviewed practicum scope • Created schedule for next 3 weeks • Began literature review [Objective 1.1] Example: Continued reading abstracts; summarizing findings from literature review [Objective 1.1] Etc.
+Date On-site Hours Off-site Hours Brief Journal of Activities [Link to Objectives] Example: Met with practicum site supervisor Introduced to key staff Reviewed practicum scope Created schedule for next 3 weeks Began literature review [Objective 1.1] Example: Continued reading abstracts; summarizing findings from literature review [Objective 1.1] Etc.

-Date On site Hours Off site Hours Brief Journal of Activities [Link to Objectives] Total:
+Date On-site Hours Off-site Hours Brief Journal of Activities [Link to Objectives] Total: as necessary to log your hours.